Delhi govt again sends file on committee to probe oxygen-related deaths to LG | Politics

 - India

-“The Centre and courts want to know the number of deaths due to oxygen shortage.
-But it is not possible to ascertain exact number of people who died due to oxygen shortage during the second wave.
-So, I have again sent the file pertaining to formation of a committee to probe deaths caused by oxygen crisis to the LG,” Sisodia said.
+''The Centre and the courts want to know the number of deaths due to the oxygen shortage.
+But without a probe, it is not possible to ascertain the exact number of people who died due to the oxygen shortage during the second wave (of Covid).
+So I have again sent the file pertaining to the formation of a committee to probe the deaths caused by the oxygen crisis to the LG,'' Sisodia said in an online briefing.

-Sisodia had earlier said Baijal had not given approval for the formation of the committee to probe oxygen-related deaths and award compensation of Rs 5 lakh to families of those who died due to oxygen shortage.
+The deputy chief minister had earlier said Baijal had not approved the formation of the committee to probe the oxygen-related deaths and award a compensation of Rs 5 lakh each to the families of the victims.

-The national capital had reeled under a brutal second wave of Covid which claimed several lives with oxygen crisis and shortage of beds adding to the woes of the people.
+Delhi had reeled under a brutal second wave of Covid that claimed several lives, with an oxygen crisis and a shortage of beds adding to the woes of people.

+Sisodia's letter to Shah stated how hospitals and the families of patients were constantly sending SOS calls and that there was a shortage of medical oxygen in the national capital with 27,000-28,000 fresh coronavirus cases being reported every day.

+''Many people lost their lives due to the shortage of oxygen.
+Now to say that these deaths due to a lack of oxygen need not be investigated is like rubbing salt on the wounds of the families of the patients who lost their loved ones,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)